linera-io/linera-protocol/linera-ethereum/README.md

 <!-- cargo-rdme start -->

-This module provides functionalities for accessing an ethereum blockchain node.
+This module provides functionalities for accessing an Ethereum blockchain node.

 <!-- cargo-rdme end -->